-Because occupations involving physical labor dominate the local economy, Dyersville is generally considered to be a blue-collar town.
-36.81% of the Dyersville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Dyersville, you'll notice that it is more blue-collar than most other communities in America.
+36.81% of Dyersville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dyersville is a city of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Dyersville who work in sales jobs (15.76%), office and administrative support (13.56%), and business and financial occupations (8.35%).

 Compared to the rest of the country, citizens of Dyersville spend much less time in their cars: on average, their commute to work is only 18.52 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.